 In those units that are necessary for maintaining emergency operations, effective substitute regulations must be made in coordination with supervisors.

-Please take special note: special protective measures must be taken for employees who belong to a risk group.
-Please see this document for explanations on RKI risk groups.
-Please note: a risk evaluation is very complex, and an unambiguous designation of belonging to a risk group is therefore not possible.
+Please take special note: special protective measures must be taken for employees who belong to a risk group according to RKI standards (information and support by the RKI (German)).
+A risk evaluation is very complex, and an unambiguous designation of belonging to a risk group is therefore not possible.
 A medical evaluation in the form of a confirmation by doctor's certificate or attestation (issued by a specialist or family physician) is therefore is necessary.
 This is to be submitted to human resources on request.
 The doctor's attestation certifies that you are “a person with an increased risk for a severe COVID-19 disease progression" in accordance with the information and support by the RKI (German).
 The precise diagnosis should not be stated.
 The attestation will not be put on file.

-Despite regular operations in childcare facilities and schools, many parents are still obliged to take care of their children on a greater scale.
+Due to the extension of the lockdown, many parents have to care for their children again on an increased scale.
 The option of working from home or remotely in coordination with one's supervisor continues therefore to be the preferred choice in such cases.
 If, due to (partial) closures, you cannot perform your work or can only do so partially due to the care situation, a (partial) release from work is possible under certain conditions.
 You can find the process flow including the corresponding requirements and necessary documentation here (German).

 If you are ill and the submission of a certificate of incapacity on the third day of illness is currently not possible in time, it should be submitted as soon as possible.
 Failing to submit the initial or subsequent certificate will not result in disciplinary action for the time being.
 In the event of prolonged illness, however, it is important that the certificate of incapacity is submitted to the personnel services department in a timely manner to ensure the continued payment of salary.
 The submission of the certificates as a scan is acceptable as a temporary solution; the originals may be sent afterward by post.